 But is it safe to return to work?
 Ideally, your workplace will spell out in writing the plan that will address all the policies and procedures and let you know ahead of time.

 While the CDC did layout some guidelines, the state and local rules are sometimes different and that's what's actually enforceable.
 If an employer doesn't follow state guidelines, employees can report them for noncompliance.
 Companies can be fined or even shut down.
 Your local Department of Labor website should have the information, or links might be available on your governor's homepage.

-Experts recommend asking some specific questions to either your direct supervisor, human resources contact, or union representative.
+Experts recommends asking some specific questions to either your direct supervisor, human resources contact or union representative.